person paragliding near mountain

 Meet Katia Zakharoff

-I count on your vote this November so we can continue this mission of care and community, together!
+I ask for your vote this November so we can continue building that future together!

 As a candidate for the Issaquah City Council, my motivation stems from a deep understanding that our city belongs to the residents who call it home.
 I am committed to representing our community's interests and ensuring that every voice is heard.
 The issues I will address have emerged from countless conversations with community members over the years, as well as my dedicated service on various Issaquah committees.
 Together, we can work towards a vibrant and inclusive future for Issaquah, where everyone feels valued and represented.